-In terms of outboard, I have a Culture Vulture and a Chandler TG-1, which I use on everything.
-I have them set up on 2 parallel faders on the board so I can send anything to them.
+In terms of outboard, I have a Culture Vulture and a Chandler TG1, which I use on everything.
+I have them set up on two parallel faders on the board so I can send anything to them.
 I love tracking vocals through my LA2A.
-I also have a Standard Audio Level-or, which is based on a the Shure Level-Loc, an old vocal compressor.
+I also have a Standard Audio Level-Or, which is based on a the Shure Level-Loc, an old vocal compressor.
 I use it for tracking drums and mixing vocals.
-I use the original 70s Valley Dynamite on kicks and snares a lot, and I also have a Behringer Edison, which I got recently.
+I use the original vintage Valley Dynamite on kicks and snares a lot, and I also have a Behringer Edison, which I got recently.
 It’s like a spacializer that lets you control mid-side content to push and pull sounds closer or further away from you, whilst controlling stereo width as well.
-It’s awesome for tucking effects/BVs around a lead vocal.
+It’s awesome for tucking effects and background vocals around a lead vocal.
 I tend to push the middle back a bit, and have the sides a bit wider.

 I’m obviously very much into the old stuff, but I embrace new things as well!
 I have the Eventide H9.
 It’s effectively a guitar pedal, but with line input and stereo in/out, and you can control it with your phone via Bluetooth!
 It’s pretty amazing.
 I set it up as a send from my board to get crazy-sounding effects from it, and all my presets are instantly recallable, since the information is stored on your phone.
 It sounds great on vocals and synths.
 I just print the audio straight into Pro Tools.